dansmyers/IntroToCS/Labs/7-Hurricane.md

 ### Practice loop

 Add some lines to the end of your `mixtape.py` file to print the items in `songs` one at a time.
 Use a loop like the one in the video.
-Remember that you can choose any variable name you want.
+Remember that you can choose any loop variable name you want.

 ###